Kit Robinson: Life and work

 Born in Evanston, Illinois, Robinson graduated from Walnut Hills High School in Cincinnati and earned a BA in philosophy and English literature at Yale College in 1971.
-In 1974, he published the one-shot poetry magazine and Roads, where for the first time work by such poets as Barrett Watten, Ron Silliman, Rae Armantrout, and Bob Perelman appeared alongside that of Alan Bernheimer, Steve Benson, Carla Harryman, and Merrill Gilfillan.
+In 1974, he published the one-shot poetry magazine Streets and Roads, where for the first time work by such poets as Barrett Watten, Ron Silliman, Rae Armantrout, and Bob Perelman appeared alongside that of Alan Bernheimer, Steve Benson, Carla Harryman, and Merrill Gilfillan.
 In the 1970s and 1980s, he performed with San Francisco Poets Theater, produced "In the American Tree: New Writing by Poets," a weekly radio program of live readings and interviews on KPFA radio in Berkeley (with Lyn Hejinian), and curated the Tassajara Bakery poetry reading series (with Tom Mandel).

 During the first phase of his writing career in the 1970s, Robinson worked as a cab driver, teacher’s aide, postal clerk, and legal reporter.
 He taught poetry writing through the California Poets in the Schools program, 1976–1983.
 Thereafter, Robinson pursued a career in corporate communications for the information technology industry.
 From 2003 until 2019, he established Kit Robinson Communications, providing consulting and writing services in the areas of marketing strategy, messaging and positioning.

 Robinson has received fellowships from both the National Endowment for the Arts and the California Arts Council, as well as an award from the Fund for Poetry.
 His papers are collected at The Bancroft Library, University of California, Berkeley.

 Robinson is a co-author of The Grand Piano: An Experiment in Collective Autobiography.
 In an interview for Cold Mountain Review, he has stated, “My experience in the so-called language school was formative.
 Unlike a school of fish, these were writers of many stripes who brought a wide variety of personal styles and approaches to their works.
 I think it was this contrast, this not-knowing how or why someone would write like that, that attracted us to one another in the first place.
 It was certainly not some theory-based poetics.
 That kind of thing did emerge, but I would argue it was never foundational.”